ringarang/Amp/README.md

 # Can I read up on this?
 A vastly more intellectual member of the community known as Louka has a great paper on this method of execution within the ROBLOX scripting environment.
 It can be found here: https://github.com/the0d3v/LoukaPDF/blob/master/BytecodeConversion.pdf

+# License
+You can do whatever you want with this.
+This was made as a fun little passion project.
+See UNLICENSE for more details